Citation, DOI & article data

 The clinical examination may reveal soft, non-tender masses on palpation with a doughy consistency.

-Typically comprised of thin-walled cystic masses and may contain:
+Typically comprised of thin-walled cystic masses and can be classified according to the size of the cystic lesions 6:

-Their wall consists of connective tissue, smooth muscle, fat, blood vessels, nerve, or lymphatic tissue.
+Their wall consists of connective tissue, smooth muscle, fat, blood vessels, nerve, and/or lymphatic tissue.

 They can occur at almost any location:

-- marked predilection in the head and neck: 95% in the neck and axillary regions
+- marked predilection for the head and neck: 95% in the neck and axillary regions

 - mesentery, retroperitoneum, abdominal viscera, lung, and mediastinum: ~5%

-Lymphatic malformations may cross more than one compartment.
+Lymphatic malformations may involve more than one compartment.
 For instance, in the head and neck region, larger lesions tend to occupy more than one deep space, sandwiching between normal structures.

 - multilocular cystic masses